 In supermarket French the word frigo is used to mean not only refrigerator or freezer but also, a shade contemptuously, frozen meat.

 The doctor has an unusually amusing and fabulous love interest.
 Maria Valeria Modena Elizabeth von Hapsburg-Lorraine Martens Duplessis (aka Elizabeth Martens) paints good pictures and obsesses over her family tree.
-Not all of Ambler’s women characters are truly satisfactory—this is a good one.
+Not all of Ambler’s women characters are truly satisfactory, but Elizabeth Martens is a good one.

-El Lobo is the villain—to the extent that there is a villain in the Amblerian world of Doctor Frigo.
+To the extent that there is a villain in the Amblerian world of Doctor Frigo, El Lobo is the villain.
 El Lobo excels at tripping up the doctor.

 “Escalón was luckier.
 Promoted to general and given a coffee finca in the north.
 Not a big one, mind, but big enough.
 Earnings substantially more than a senior man’s normal pension.
 Would you like him?”